Such a thrill, such an honor, such a delight to be here with you each day to discuss the things that matter most to one and all.

 How many fundraisers did Rezco throw for Obama?

-Obama's donating 150,000 to charity that Rezco brought into the campaign, but how much in all did Rezco raise?
+Obama's donating $150,000 to charity that Rezco brought into the campaign, but how much in all did Rezco raise?

-Why did Obama only recently admit after Bloomberg News broke the story that Rezco had turned his South Side Mansion or toured his Southside mansion with him in 2004 before he bought it?
+Why did Obama only recently admit after Bloomberg News broke the story that Rezco had turned his Southside mansion or toured his Southside mansion with him in 2004 before he bought it?

 Dribs and drabs of people's lives have a most unfortunate way of coming out in trials.

-And in another story in the Chicago Sun Times, by the Way, I mention all this only because if you don't think Clinton Inc.
+And another story in the Chicago Sun-Times, and by the way, I mention all this only because if you don't think Clinton Inc. is going to be keeping a sharp eye on this, probably, I mean, how many Clinton Inc. jurors will there be?

-And of course, Obama could fire back with Norman Shu stuff if he wanted to.
+And of course, Obama could fire back with Norman Schu stuff if he wanted to have plenty of stuff to fire back at here.

 Hope it happens.